-The Gun Violence Initiative was launched in spring 2015 to look at one of our greatest public health challenges: death and injury as a result of gun violence.
+The Gun Violence Initiative was launched in spring 2015 to tackle one of our greatest public health challenges: death and injury as a result of gun violence.

-We are working with national experts, partners across Washington University, and stakeholders throughout the St. Louis community to:
+We work with national experts, partners across Washington University, and stakeholders throughout the St. Louis community to:

 - Better understand and raise awareness of the issues;

-- Identify gaps in available data and research, and explore ways that Washington University could help address those gaps;
+- Identify gaps in available data and research, and explore ways that Washington University can help address those gaps;

-- Find actionable measures that would lead to the reduction in gun violence.
+- Find actionable measures that can lead to the reduction in gun violence.